| Home |

 |

-Ignacio Mallku (played by Marcelino Yanahuaya) is the leader of an
+Ignacio (played by Marcelino Yanahuaya) is the leader (mallku) of an

 Indian village in the altiplano.
 He becomes concerned

-operating a sterilization program to eliminate the indigenous population
+operating a sterilization program to eliminate the indigenous population in Bolivia.

-them.
+to pay for a blood transfusion.
 Stark and powerful, this film is intended to arouse indignation in

 Sinopsis en español: